milad-alizadeh/vue-cli-plugin-scss-base/README.md

 }
 ```

-Once you install this plugin you can immediately use your scss files such as variables and mixins within your project.
+Once you install this plugin you can immediately use your SCSS files such as variables and mixins within your project.

 ```
 <template>